thenativeweb/forcedomain/README.md

 node-force-domain is a middleware for Connect and Epxpress that redirects any request to a default domain.

-If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.

 ## Installation

     $ npm install node-force-domain